afancyfridgemagnet/chatweave/README.md

 In order to do this you can right-click your Browser source and select Interact.
 This will allow you to use your mouse and keyboard to interact with the page directly.
 After logging in/authorizing ChatWeave it should begin working.

-> [!IMPORTANT]
-> It's recommended to set the FRESH parameter in the URL to 0 to disable the tracker bar instead of hiding it visually with CSS to avoid some strange behaviors.

 > [!NOTE]
 > Twitch access tokens are only good for ~45-60 days.
 If you see the error "access_token failed validation" you will need to click the button "Refresh cache of currrent page" in the Browser source's properties.